Last Updated on May 23, 2026 by John Berry

 The Moon does however have some irregular movement.
 Relative to someone observing on Earth, it nods (North-South), and it wobbles (East-West).
 And since it is on an elliptical orbit, it is moving at speed away from Earth and back again with a period of a month.

-Considered locally, reflections are more effective near the centre of the Moon’s face.
+Considered locally, reflections and scatters are more effective near the centre of the Moon’s face.
 That’s logical since many of the reflections from the sides (towards the Moon’s outer edges or limbs) will be lost to space.
 This loss heightens with distance from the centre.
 And although this appears a steady state, the irregularity of the Moon’s movement means irregular reflections and libration fading.

 Reflection coefficient

-The effectiveness of a reflecting surface is characterised by its reflection coefficient.
-If the energy incident on the reflector is all returned, the reflection coefficient is 1.
-Whilst the Moon is big (and hence there’s reflection and scattering happening over a large area), much of the energy is absorbed.
 Attempts at measurement of the reflection coefficient put the figure at between 6.5% and 11%.
 So just a few percent of the energy is returned.
 But there’s no definitive value, and little understanding about how reflections and scattering vary with frequency.

 The Moon as reflector